The Three Ravens: The Twa Corbies

-Written in the Scots language, there is no record of how early "The Twa Corbies" was first performed.
+It is written in the Scots language, and there is no record of how early "The Twa Corbies" was first performed.
 Child (I, 253) quotes a letter from Charles Kirkpatrick Sharpe to Walter Scott (August 8, 1802): "The song of 'The Twa Corbies' was given to me by Miss Erskine of Alva (now Mrs Kerr), who, I think, said that she had written it down from the recitation of an old woman at Alva."
 This indicates that it was already known in Scotland at that date.
 It was first published in Walter Scott's Minstrelsy of the Scottish Border in 1803.

 It has a more dark and cynical tone than the Three Ravens, from which its lyrics were clearly derived.
 There are only two scavengers in “The Twa Corbies”, but they begin the same way.
 Rather than commenting on the loyalty of the knight's beasts, the corbies see that the hawk and the hound have forsaken their master, and are off chasing other game, while his mistress has already taken another lover.
 The ravens are therefore given an undisturbed meal, as nobody else knows where the man lies, or even that he is dead.
 They talk in gruesome detail about the meal they will make of him, plucking out his eyes and using his hair for their nests.
 It contains themes of the fragility of life, life going on after death, and a more pessimistic viewpoint on life.
 The loneliness and despair of the song are summed up in the final couplets;